‘I always believed in the North East’ – Boris Johnson’s message as Nissan announce £1billion battery plant

 The car giant confirmed today, Thursday, July 1, that it will create a new facility in partnership with Japan-based Envision AESC.

-Envision already operates a factory near the Sunderland plant, making batteries for the Nissan Leaf, however a new battery plant is coming to the site, adding around £1billion worth of investment.
+Envision already operates a factory near the Sunderland plant, making batteries for the Nissan Leaf, however a new battery plant is coming to a nearby site, adding around £1billion worth of investment.

 The Sunderland site is expected to open in the next few years, with support from the Government, and create jobs both directly and in Nissan’s supply chain.